-City of Magnolia
+City of Magnolia Moratorium Extension

-Water Moratorium Extension

-On December 16, 2022, the City of Magnolia (the "City") entered a water moratorium on installation of new meters utilizing the City's water system for connections.
-At that time there was insufficient water supply facilities to provide additional connections to the system as detailed in a letter by, Baxter & Woodman (B&W), the City's Engineer at the time.
-Thereafter on April 5, 2023, the City extended the moratorium with an effective date of April 20, 2023, for an additional 120 days.
-At that time there was insufficient water supply facilities to provide additional connections to the system as detailed in a letter by B&W dated April 5, 2023.
-This letter reviews the current situation with regards to the existing water system.
+In December 2022, the City of Magnolia (the "City") entered a building moratorium that stopped the installation of new water meters utilizing the City's water system for connections.
+At that time there wasn't sufficient water supply facilities to provide additional connections to the system as detailed in a letter by, Baxter & Woodman (B&W), the City's Engineer at the time.
+The original expiration date for the moratorium was on April 20, 2023.
+Thereafter, the City extended the moratorium twice and each extension was for 120 days.
+The second extension will expire on December 16, 2023 unless another extension is approved.